qrobin/react-boilerplate/README.md

 |||
 | --- | --- |
-  [react](https://reactjs.org/)  | A library for painless to create interactive UIs.
+  [react](https://reactjs.org/)  | A library for interactive UIs.
 Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes. |
 | [redux](https://redux.js.org/)  | A predictable state container for JavaScript apps.  |
 | [redux&nbsp;saga](https://redux-saga.js.org/)  | A library that aims to make application side effects (i.e. asynchronous things like data fetching and impure things like accessing the browser cache) easier to manage, more efficient to execute, simple to test, and better at handling failures.  |
 | [redux&nbsp;logger](https://github.com/evgenyrodionov/redux-logger)  | Logger for Redux.  |